Tuesday, July 10th

 Dr. Toombs is the Director of Indigenous Health, within the Rural Clinical School, Faculty of Medicine.
 Dr. Toombs holds a NHMRC Early Career Fellowship and leads two NHMRC project grants.
 She has a strong focus on mental health amongst Indigenous Australians and exploring the interface between Indigenous and Western research methodologies.
 Her expertise is in Indigenous Mental health and suicide prevention.
 Dr Toombs is the chair of Carbal Aboriginal Medical Services, a leading health facilities servicing the Darling Downs region.
 Dr. Toombs sits on a number of national and international committees.
 Her current role, in addition to research, includes curriculum development.
-Dr. Toombs has >20 years’ experience in teaching and developing curriculum with an Indigenous perspective and has published a text book, Indigenous Health perspectives: The wombat in the room’, which widely used in Medical and Health Faculties across Australia.
+Dr. Toombs has over 20 years’ experience in teaching and developing curriculum with an Indigenous perspective and has published a text book, Indigenous Health perspectives: The wombat in the room’, which widely used in Medical and Health Faculties across Australia.
 Dr. Toombs is the recipient of a Churchill Fellowship (2011) that focused on working with Universities in Canada to improve retention rates for Indigenous Students.

 Wednesday, July 11th

 wednesday, July 11th, 10:00Am – 11:00am | HOL 190

 Scientific Director, Institute of Indigenous People’s Health, CIHR